Log in to Employer Direct to make contributions

 us for help.

-The rate you pay depends on what type of QSuper account they have, and whether they're a police officer or
+The rate you pay depends on what type of QSuper account they have.

 If you’re unsure of the super arrangements for your employees, please contact us.